Mondays and Wednesdays from 6:00pm - 7:00pm and Saturdays from 11:30am - 12:30pm

 In individual and group therapy sessions, clients work through the underlying issues that have contributed to drug and alcohol abuse relapse.
 By learning how these challenges may have driven them to cope through unhealthy means, clients can be made aware of these triggers, and when they arise, draw on healthy coping skills instead.

-This is a group therapy course for those who are currently experiencing problems related to substance abuse and having difficulty discontinuing the use , or are experiencing problems at work, home, or school due to substance abuse.
-We accept court referred as well as individuals who are tired of repeating the same mistakes and would like guidance , help, and support to enter a life of recovery.
+This is a group therapy course for those who are currently experiencing problems related to substance abuse and are having difficulty discontinuing use, experiencing problems at work, home, or school due to substance abuse.
+We accept court referrals in addition to individuals who would simply like guidance and help in navigating the perils of early recovery.

 Groups provide positive peer support and pressure to abstain from substances of abuse.
 Unlike AA, and, to some degree, substance abuse treatment program participation, group therapy, from the very beginning, elicits a commitment by all the group members to attend and to recognize that failure to attend, to be on time, and to treat group time as special disappoints the group and reduces its effectiveness.
 Therefore, both peer support and pressure for abstinence are strong.